Use of Donations and Corporate Governance

 Risk Management

 WVHK’s risk management framework aligns with that of WVI.
 Key risks are identified annually, analysed, evaluated and treated in a proactive manner.
 We manage risks systematically according to our risk management policy approved by the Board of Directors and in response to changes within the internal and external environment.
-The Board has delegated regular scrutiny of risk management to the Audit & Risk Committee comprising Board Members Mr. Edmond Chan (as Committee Chair), Mr. Daniel Lo, Rev. Benjamin Yeung and Ms. Eirene Yeung.
+The Board has delegated regular scrutiny of risk management to the Audit & Risk Committee comprising Board Members Mr. Daniel Lo (as Committee Chair), Rev. Benjamin Yeung and Ms. Eirene Yeung.

 Audit

-WVI has a Global Internal Audit (GIA) function to regularly provide audit and assurance on its worldwide operations, including those to which WVHK provides funding.
+WVI has a Global Assurance & Advisory (GAA) Team to regularly provide audit and assurance on its worldwide operations, including those to which WVHK provides funding.
 It aims at ensuring ministry quality and the proper use of funds, and that internal monitoring mechanisms are adequate and effective.
-GIA also monitors and reports quarterly on the remediation of audit findings.
+GAA also monitors and reports quarterly on the remediation of audit findings.

-In the Financial Year 2022, KPMG was appointed as the statutory auditors of WVHK to perform audit of its annual financial statements.
-Various fundraising activities and relief projects funded by government grants were also audited by other external auditors as required by the HKSAR Government.
+In the Financial Year 2023, KPMG was appointed to perform WVHK’s annual financial audit.
+Various fundraising activities and relief projects funded by government grants were also audited by external auditors as required by the HKSAR Government.

 FAQs